patrikwiol/ImageBackgroundRemover/README.md

 # Image Background Remover

+## Features
+- Remove a background from an image
+- Remove outlining/halo effect from the foreground
+- Customize several options about the background removal process
+- Works best with specific color removal

 ## Building Source
 - Make sure you have DirectX 11 SDK installed
 - Open command prompt in project root